AnAsianGangster/AnAsianGangster/README.md

 ## I'm a backend software engineer.

--   🔭 I'm currently working in Ant Group Alipay team.
+-   🔭 I'm currently working in Ant Group Alipay team, doing domain stuff.
--   🌱 I’m currently working with **Java**, if you have hardcore questions with Java tag me.
+-   🌱 I’m currently working with **Java** . if you have hardcore questions with Java, tag me.
 -   🥅 2022 Goal: not survive, but strive.
 -   ⚡ a Paradox gamer, carnivore, no-sugar lifestyle believer